-- Software development methods are gradually being changed according to the changes of software techniques and new requirements from customers.
+Software development methods are gradually being changed according to the changes in software techniques and new requirements from customers.
 In the present situation, our software development is dynamic.
 So, the organizations need to urgently adopt processes, development methods, and strategies when adjusting to new situations.

 - The waterfall model was proposed in the year 1970.
 It is a sequential design process and commonly used in early software development.
 This model is called in such a way because the model develops systematically from one phase to the other in a downward fashion, like a waterfall.